Jaylene-Li/CS7641/index.md

 ## Problem Definition

-Existing machine learning models like Random Forest used to predict values of S&P500[5] and XGBoost used to predict Vangaurd (VTI) returns[6] aim to predict changes in stock prices to assist financial decisions.
+Existing machine learning models like Random Forest used to predict values of S&P500 [1] and XGBoost used to predict Vangaurd (VTI) returns [2] aim to predict changes in stock prices to assist financial decisions.
 However, prediction models have proven to be limited in their own way.
 Even so, models can be constantly trained on an ever increasing volume of data.
 A finely tuned machine learning model is better suited to illuminate the predictive value of historical market activity on future trends.

 Given a set of numeric data about the past stock performance and text data from news outlets, by using Random forest, XGBoost decision tree models and clustering models, we aim to better fit, tune datasets and to outperform traditional prediction models.